What is this blog?

 Here we are.
 If you look in the roots of the trees in this circle, you will see a faint glowing.
 The fairies are quite curious, so if you make noises out side their homes, they should come out to you.
 Ready?
 Here are you cages.
 Off you go.

 I see that your cages are all full, so class will be dismissed early.
 If you give them to me, I'll send them off to Professor Flitwick with a wave of my wand.
 Then, off you go to your next class.
-I have no homework for you.
-Good Morning!
+I won't be seeing you again until January, so I hope you have a wonderful winter break.
+Your only homework is to try to find a magical creature around your house.
+Class is dismissed and see you next year!

 Potions: First Year: Week 4: Monday